RYA RADAR COURSE View Dates

 - Auto plotting aids

-- The implications of IRPCS rules 5 (look-out), 6 (safe-speed), 7 (risk of collision) and 19 (restricted visibility)
+- IRPCS rules 5 (look-out), 6 (safe-speed), 7 (risk of collision) and 19 (restricted visibility)

 - The practical limitations of small craft radar

-WHAT’S INCLUDED IN THE RYA RADAR COURSE?
+INCLUDED IN THE 1-DAY RADAR COURSE

-- Day of shorebased Training
+- Day of shorebased Radar training

-- Use of our PC based Training Simulators
+- Use of our Radar Training Simulators

 - RYA Radar Student book and plotting sheets